 These pianos were built across Europe, in musical capitals like Vienna, London, Boston, Leipzig, and Paris.
 Many of these pianos were constructed from rosewood.
 However, pianos have been carved from walnut, beech, maple and a variety of other woods.
 The size of a grand piano depends on its function.
 Concert grand pianos range from seven to nine feet in length and can weigh more than half a ton.

-Having worked as a piano retailer for some time these were among the top question being asked by most of the people I have encountered:
+Having worked as a piano retailer these were among the top question being asked by most of the people:

 1. My instructor told me to purchase ‘a piano with weighted keys What does it mean exactly?